thatbeautifuldream/gemini-ai-bash-script/README.md

 ai "$@"
 ```

-## Usage

-```bash
-./gemini.sh "prompt"
-```

 ## Setup

 1. Create a new shell script in your root folder called `gemini.sh`
 2. Copy the script above into the file
 3. Run `chmod +x gemini.sh` to make the file executable
+4. Export your GOOGLE_API Key either to the terminal session using `export GOOGLE_API="your api key"` or add it at somewhere in your `.bashrc` file.
 4. Run `./gemini.sh "prompt"` to get an AI result

+## Usage

+```bash
+./gemini.sh "prompt"
+```

 ## Author